pingcap/tidiff/README.md

 ## Config file

-You can provide default value from config file `~/.config/tidiff/config`
+You can provide default values from config file `~/.config/tidiff/config`

 ```
 mysql.host = 192.168.4.30